Merzasphor/MWSE/docs/source/types/niColorA.md

 # niColorA

 An object that represents a RGB color with alpha channel support.
+The values are in [0.0, 1.0] range.

 ## Properties